What's on My Network? Using Large Language Models to Identify Real-World IoT Devices at Scale: Abstract

 \section{Abstract}

-The rapid expansion of IoT devices has outpaced current identification methods, creating significant risks for security, privacy, and network accountability.
-These challenges are heightened in open‑world environments, where traffic metadata is often incomplete, noisy, or intentionally obfuscated.
-We introduce a semantic inference pipeline that reframes device identification as a language modeling task over heterogeneous network metadata.
-To construct reliable supervision, we generate high‑fidelity vendor labels for the IoT Inspector dataset—the largest real‑world IoT traffic corpus—using an ensemble of large language models guided by mutual‑information and entropy‑based stability scores.
-We then instruction‑tune a quantized LLaMA 3.1 8B model with curriculum learning to support generalization under sparsity and long‑tail vendor distributions.
-Our model achieves 98.25\% top‑1 accuracy and 90.73\% macro accuracy across 2,015 vendors while maintaining resilience to missing fields, protocol drift, and adversarial manipulation.
-Evaluation on an independent IoT testbed, coupled with explanation quality and adversarial stress tests, demonstrates that instruction‑tuned LLMs provide a scalable and interpretable foundation for real‑world device identification at scale.
+The growth of IoT devices in shared environments has outpaced our ability to identify them, posing urgent risks to privacy, safety, and accountability.
+This challenge is especially pronounced in open‑world environments, where network traffic metadata is often sparse, noisy, or adversarial.
+To address this problem, we introduce a semantic inference pipeline that reframes device identification as a language modeling task over real‑world network metadata.
+As this approach depends on reliable supervision, we first construct high‑fidelity vendor labels for the IoT Inspector dataset—the largest real‑world corpus of its kind—using an ensemble of large language models guided by mutual‑information and entropy‑based stability scores.
+We then instruction-tune a quantized LLaMA 3.1 8B model on this dataset using curriculum learning to support generalization under sparsity and long-tail vendor distributions.
+Our model achieves 98.69\% top-1 and 90.73\% macro accuracy across 2,015 vendors, while remaining robust to missing fields, protocol drift, and adversarial manipulation.
+We also evaluate the model on an independent IoT testbed dataset, assess explanation quality, and conduct adversarial tests to probe robustness under spoofed and obfuscated input.
+These results position instruction-tuned LLMs as a scalable, interpretable foundation for trustworthy device identification at scale.